TheodorosZ/Scientific-Programming-22-09-2021/README.md

   --Glenn

--Training-Test split

--Make function to test several different methods (or pick one (You can implement the classifier inside) inside of loop where you do all the training (e.g. Random forest, PLS-DA, etc.))
+-Training-Test split & Make function to test several different methods (or pick one (You can implement the classifier inside) inside of loop where you do all the training (e.g. Random forest, PLS-DA, etc.))

-  --Maartje
+  --Maartje & Silke

 -Cross validation on training set

 -Make options for different scaling options (autoscaling, paretoscaling, meancentering, NONE)

+--Ayesha
+--Glenn

--Look over pull requests and merge branches
+-Look over pull requests and merge branches (Review)

+--Maartje & Silke
+--Ayesha & Glenn

 -Check that everything works

+--Theodoros